libmbd/libmbd/README.md

 Calculated energy: -0.0002462647623817456
 ```

-###  Libmbd
+### libMBD

-Libmbd uses CMake for compiling and installing, and requires a Fortran compiler, LAPACK, and optionally ScaLAPACK/MPI.
+libMBD uses CMake for compiling and installing, and requires a Fortran compiler, LAPACK, and optionally ScaLAPACK/MPI.

 On Ubuntu: